MAKEUP PRODUCTS (NON-PERMANENT)

 44919

-Contaminants and chemicals associated with cancer can be found in water, food, and a lot of other ordinary items.
-Yet, no kind of consumer items is susceptible to less government inspection than cosmetics, including Shine Control Primer.
-While many of the chemicals and contaminants in cosmetics most likely pose very little risk, your exposure to some is associated with substantial health disorders, such as cancer.
+Chemicals and contaminants associated with cancer can be found in food and a lot of other common items.
+Yet, no classification of consumer items is accountable to less government oversight than cosmetics, including Shine Control Primer.
+Although most of the contaminants and chemicals in cosmetics likely present minimal risk, exposure to some is associated with critical health problems, such as cancer.